OkelleyDevelopment/Odinvim/README.md

 # Odnvim

+Author: Nicholas O'Kelley

 ## Motivation

-Instead of relying on third party plugins for LSP like the old ([Nvim-config](https://github.com/OkelleyDevelopment/Nvim-Config)), this refresh aims to harness the power of the built in LSP that NeoVim 0.5+ offers.
+Instead of relying on third party plugins for LSP like my old ([Nvim-config](https://github.com/OkelleyDevelopment/Nvim-Config)), this refresh aims to harness the power of the built in LSP that NeoVim 0.5+ offers.

 This configuration is by no means perfect and will continue to be updated as my work-flow